HyacinthBots/LilyBot/docs/commands.md

 	* `dm` - Whether to send a direct message to the user about the warn - Defaulting Boolean
 	* `image` - An image you'd like to provide as extra context for the action - Optional Attachment

+---
 ### Command name: `soft-ban`
-* Description: Soft-bans a user.
+Description: Soft-bans a user.
-* Required Member Permissions: Ban Members
+**Required Member Permissions**: Ban Members

 * Arguments:
 	* `user` - Person to Soft ban - User